The world’s most expensive passport is the Turkish passport, priced at 309 USD or 11,281 TL for a 10-year validity passport.

 Mexico | $215 |

-The Most Expensive Passport in the World: Australia
+The Most Expensive Passport in the World: Turkey

 Most Expensive Passports Relative to Minimum Wage

-For instance, in Tanzania where a passport costs $57, it would take 377 hours, nearly 10 working weeks, to make enough money to purchase a passport.
+For instance, in Tanzania, where a passport costs $57, it would take 377 hours, nearly 10 working weeks, to make enough money to purchase a passport.
 While in Germany, it takes only 5 hours of work at minimum wage to secure your ticket to the globe.
-Here is a look at the respective expense of passports on both sides around the world:
+Here is a look at the respective cost of passports on both sides around the world:

 Relative Cost of Passports by Country